People Power Wins Reforms

 “We make voting convenient with vote by mail and by sending a voters’ guide to every household in the state,” says Oregon Secretary of State Jeanne Atkins.
 “We make registration simple, with both automatic registration and online registration.
 These pioneering policies are good for civic engagement and voter participation.”

-Oregon is a pathfinder in making it easier for Americans to register and vote.
-It’s the first state to enact universal “Motor Voter” legislation, where the DMV (Department of Motor Vehicles) automatically registers people as they apply for or renew their driver’s license.
-Oregon’s law had rapid impact.
-Adopted in 2015 by the Democratic majority in the state legislature, it went into operation on January 1, 2016 and by May 31, the Motor Voter system had added 68,583 new voters.
+As a pathfinder in making it easier for Americans to register and vote, Oregon became the first state in the union to enact and apply universal “Motor Voter” legislation, where the DMV (Department of Motor Vehicles) automatically registers people as they apply for or renew their driver’s license, and also when they interact with some other state agencies

 With time, Atkins predicts, Motor Voter “will become the norm for voter registration in Oregon, allowing us to put a ballot in the hand of nearly every single eligible voter who wants one.”
 Oregon data indicates the system could reach more than 700,000 eligible but still unregistered voters.